R2333333/3DReconstructor/README.md

 Description:
 ---
 With regular cameras, capturing 2D images of a physical object from front/top/side perspectives.
 Determining object-margins in 2D images.
-Using computer vision techniques to martch object-margins from different perspectives, and assemble 3D visual representation.
+Using computer vision techniques to correspond object-margins from different perspectives, and assemble 3D visual representation.

 Background:
 ---